HannachiHassen/JDBC_Tutorial/README.md

 ```

 ## Step 4: Process the Result Set
--Result Set is initially placed before first row
+* Result Set is initially placed before first row

--Method:ResultSet.next()
+* Method: ResultSet.next()
     - moves forward one row
     - returns true if there are more rows to process

--Looping through a result set
+* Looping through a result set

 ```
     ...